ScribesZone/ScribesTools/docs/useocl/index.rst

 USE OCL
 =======

 "`USE`_ is a system for the specification and validation of Information Systems based on a subset of the Unified Modeling Language (UML) and the Object Constraint Language (OCL)."

 This open source environment has been developed at the University of Bremen and is available as a `source forge project`_.
-All the resources available in this directory have been developed by USE OCL project members under `GPL v2 licence`_
+All the resources available here have been developed by USE OCL project members under `GPL v2 licence`_

 Installation of USE OCL
 -----------------------